 Bayesian networks \citep{pearl1988bayesiannetworks} are a popular framework of choice for representing uncertainty about the world in multiple scientific domains, including medical diagnosis \citep{lauritzen1988munin,heckerman1992pathfinder}, molecular biology \citep{friedman2004cellular,sebastiani2005genetic}, and ecological modeling \citep{varis1999environmental,marcot2006guidelinesecological}.
 For many applications, the structure of the Bayesian network, represented as a directed acyclic graph (DAG) and encoding the statistical dependencies between the variables of interest, is assumed to be known based on knowledge from domain experts.
 However, when this graph is unknown, we can learn the DAG structure of the Bayesian network from data alone in order to discover these statistical (or possibly causal) relationships.
 This may form the basis of novel scientific theories.

-Given a dataset of observations, most of the existing algorithms for structure learning return a single DAG (or a single equivalence class; \citealp{chickering2002ges}), and in practice those may lead to poorly calibrated predictions \citep{madigan1994enhancing}.
-Instead of learning a single graph candidate, we can view the problem of structure learning from a Bayesian perspective and infer the posterior over graphs $P(G\mid \gD)$, given a dataset of observations $\gD$.
+Given a dataset of observations, most of the existing algorithms for structure learning return a single DAG (or a single equivalence class; \citealp{chickering2002ges}), and in practice those may lead to poorly calibrated predictions \citep{madigan1994enhancing}, especially in cases where data is limited.
+Instead of learning a single graph candidate, we can view the problem of structure learning from a Bayesian perspective and infer the posterior over graphs $P(G\mid \gD)$, given a dataset of observations $\gD$, to account for the epistemic uncertainty over models.
 Except in limited settings \citep{koivisto2006exact,meilua2006tree}, characterizing a whole distribution over DAGs remains intractable because of its combinatorially large sample space and the complex acyclicity constraint.
-Therefore, we must often resort to approximations of this posterior distribution, e.g. based on MCMC or, more recently, variational~inference.
+Therefore, we must often resort to approximations of this posterior distribution, e.g., based on MCMC or, more recently, variational~inference.